Summaw/Verify-API/README.md

     `console.log('[+] Email Content: ' + emailBody)`

  **Known Error**:

-      `CSFR TOKEN Mis-Match, I will be fixing soon.`
+      `CSFR TOKEN Mis-Match, I will be fixing soon!`

+      `XSFR-TOKEN not matching, I will also be fixing this soon!`